benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/Problem Set 2/352 Problem Set 2.md

 8. **TCP retransmission strategies (5 points).**
 (a) What is the advantage of selective repeat over a go-back-N retransmission strategy?
 What is a disadvantage?
 (2 points)
 ```
-With selective repeat, only corrupted data will discarded by the receiver, and then be retransmitted and any other data is stored in the buffer.
+With selective repeat, only corrupted data will discarded by the receiver, and then retransmitted by the sender.
+Any other data is stored in the buffer.
+The main advantage is that it reduces of unnecessarily transmitted data.
+The main disadvantage is that there is a greater overhead that comes from transmtting the sequence numbers that were or were not received.
 ```

 (b) Among the selective repeat strategies, what is an advantage of selective acknowledgments over cumulative acknowledgments?
 What is a disadvantage?
 (3 points)

 9. **Which data will be retransmitted?
 (1 + 2.5 + 2.5 = 6 points)**
 (a) Suppose the sender and receiver use a go-back-N retransmission strategy.
 Which sequence numbers are retransmitted by the sender after the RTO is triggered?